 Quick release pressure and carefully lift lid when the float drops.
 Switch the Instant Pot to the lowest heat sauté setting and bring to a bubble.
 Simmer, uncovered, for 5-10 minutes, stirring often, until the sauce is thickened to your desired consistency.

-Stir in heavy cream and remaining 1/4 cup chopped parsley.
+Stir in heavy cream, remaining 1/4 cup chopped parsley, and ground nutmeg (if using).
 Season to taste with salt and pepper.

 Serve over cooked pasta with plenty of freshly-grated cheese and a sprinkling of parsley, if desired.

 For the best flavor and texture of this sauce, crushed San Marzano tomatoes are key.
 Other crushed tomato varieties, or those packed in a more watery juice instead of purée, will yield a thinner, less flavorful sauce.